On Level One Cuspidal Bianchi Modular Forms: Background

 \section{Background}

 Let $K$ be an imaginary quadratic field with ring of integers $\mathcal{O}$.
 Let $\Gamma$ be the Bianchi group $\sl_2(\O)$.
 It is a discrete subgroup of the real Lie group $\sl_2(\C)$ and thus acts discontinuously on hyperbolic 3-space.
 Let $Y_{\Gamma}$ be the quotient hyperbolic 3-fold.
-Denote by $X_{\Gamma}$ the Borel/Serre compactification \cite[appendix]{Serre} of $Y_{\Gamma}$.
-Then $X_{\Gamma}$ is a compact 3-fold with boundary~$\partial X_{\Gamma}$, and its interior is homeomorphic to $Y_{\Gamma}$.
-It is well known that when the discriminant of $K$ is smaller than $-4$, this boundary consists of $h_K$ disjoint 2-tori where $h_K$ is the class number of $K$.
-For an ordered pair of nonnegative integers $(n,m)$, denote by $\mathcal{E}_{n}$ the locally constant sheaf on $Y_{\Gamma}$ induced by the irreducible finite dimensional complex representation $E_{n}$ of $\sl_2(\C)$ of highest weight $(n,n)$.
+The Borel-Serre compactification, see \cite[appendix]{Serre}, $X_{\Gamma}$ of $Y_{\Gamma}$ is a compact 3-fold with boundary~$\partial X_{\Gamma}$ whose interior is homeomorphic to $Y_{\Gamma}$.
+When the discriminant of $K$ is smaller than $-4$, $\partial X_\Gamma$ consists of $h_K$ disjoint 2-tori where $h_K$ is the class number of $K$.

+Given $n \geq 0$, let $\C[x,y]_n$ denote the space of homogeneous polynomials of degree $n$ on variables $x,y$ with complex coefficients. $\sl_2(\C)$ acts on this space in the obvious way permitted by the two variables.
+Consider the $\sl_2(\C)$-module

+where the overline on the second factor is to indicate that the action on this factor is twisted with complex conjugation.
+When considered as a $\Gamma$-module, $E_n$ gives rise to a locally constant sheaf $\mathcal{E}_n$ on $Y_\Gamma$ whose stalks are isomorphic to $E_n$.
 Consider the long exact sequence